-Perhaps, the number one question we get asked is: how much sugar can (or should) I eat?
-To make it easy for all, we are outlining what you should consume based on your health goals
+Perhaps, the No. 1 question we get asked is, “How much sugar can (or should) I eat?”
+To make it easy for everyone, we are outlining what you should consume based on your health goals.

 Before we get into the nitty-gritty, here’s some stats for you.
 The typical American adult consumes about 60 pounds of added sugar each year, or 77 grams of supplemental sugar (nearly ½ cup!) each day, according to the American Heart Association (AHA).
 That’s not doing our tickers—or our waistlines or noggins—any favors.